mihir19/DRL-TensorFlow/README.md

 DRL (Deep Reinforcement Learning Agent) is an implementation of the deep reinforcement learning algorithm, described in [Playing Atari with Deep Reinforcement Learning](http://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) paper by [DeepMind](http://deepmind.com/).
-The original implementation of the [DRL project](https://github.com/DSG-SoftServe/DRL) was in theano and was based on [TNNF](http://tnnf.readthedocs.org/en/latest/)-Tiny Neural Net Framework which used theano library for GPU computing.
+The original implementation of the [DRL project](https://github.com/DSG-SoftServe/DRL) was in theano and was based on [TNNF](http://tnnf.readthedocs.org/en/latest/) - Tiny Neural Net Framework which used theano library for GPU computing.

 The Tiny Neural Net Framework was revised to work on TensorFlow and hence this DRL project works on TensorFlow instead of theano.
 DRL is currently tested on Ubuntu 14.04 on GPU.